Last updated - November 29th 2018

-On the day you are travelling you can access up to date information on service alterations at nationalrail.com, by calling National Rail Enquiries on 03457 48 49 50.
+On the day you are travelling you can access up to date information on service alterations at nationalrail.com, or by calling National Rail Enquiries on 03457 48 49 50.
 For live departure and arrival times direct to your mobile visit our mobile site.
 You can also follow Grand Central updates on Twitter at @GC_Rail.

 3. BUYING YOUR TICKET